The Structure of Occupational Mobility in France: Informing Policy using Accessibility and Transferability

+For the occupational transition matrix, the rate of convergence to the steady state is determined by the second eigenvalue $\lambda_2$\footnote{Note that the rate of convergence is determined by the spectral gap between the first and second eigenvalues.
+Since the transition probability matrix is stochastic, the first eigenvalue is $\lambda_1=1$.}, with a lower eigenvalue indicating a faster rate of convergence.
+Therefore, our objective is to minimize $\Delta \lambda_2 = \lambda_2^\star - \lambda_2$, where $\lambda_2^\star$ is the second eigenvalue of the transition matrix following a small perturbation $\transmat[][\star] = \transmat[][] + \epsilon V$.
+Here $V$ is a $N\times N$ matrix indicating the location of the interventions.
+Specifically, we consider the simple case where for a chosen occupation $k$, we increase the flow to occupation $l^+$ in equal magnitude to a decrease of the flow to occupation $l^-$, thus preserving the normalization of $\transmat$.
+Mathematically, one can write

-To evaluate the effects of the implemented strategies on the accessibility and transferability metrics of the network, we compute the rank correlation between the metrics of the original and modified networks.
-The transferability metrics exhibit a rank correlation of 0.948 (0.962 for the naive strategy), while the accessibility metrics show a rank correlation of 0.955 (0.961 for the naive strategy).
-These results suggest that even with minor perturbations to the labor flow network, the relative values of accessibility and transferability metrics remain stable.
+The constant $\epsilon\ll1$ gives the size of the intervention, which is assumed to be small so as to keep fixed the implied steady state distribution and the distributions of the accessibility and transferability metrics.
+We consider here the case of $\epsilon=0.01$, whose natural interpretation is that we reallocate 1\% of the outgoing labor flows for occupation $k$.\footnote{To assess the effects of the implemented strategies on these metrics, we compute the rank correlation between the metrics of the original and perturbed networks.
+The transferability metrics show a significant average rank correlation of 0.961, while the accessibility metrics exhibit a significant average rank correlation of 0.975 across all policies.
+These findings indicate that even with minor perturbations, the relative values of the accessibility and transferability metrics remain stable.
+Furthermore, the mean absolute percentage difference between the steady states of the perturbed matrices and the unperturbed matrix is below $10^{-4}$. }

-For example, when examining individual occupations, the naive strategy may suggest a close skill-level relationship between ``Computer Systems Operators" (544A) and ``Network and Telecommunications Engineers and Executives" (388E).
-Establishing a flow between these occupations would seem reasonable based on skill similarity.
-However, in the accessibility-transferability strategy, the same occupation might be linked to ``IT Solutions Prescribing Engineers" (388C), which is closely related to ``Network and Telecommunications Engineers and Executives" (388E) but has significantly higher transferability which has a bigger influence in reducing frictions.\footnote{Another example is the naive strategy suggesting a link between ``Installation and maintenance technicians for non-industrial equipment" (477C) and ``Skilled automotive repairers" (634A), while the accessibility-transferability strategy identifies a link to ``Engineers and executives in computer administration, maintenance, support, and user services" (388B), which has a much higher transferability but roughly the same skill similarity.}

-Augmenting information with accessibility and transferability measures alongside skill similarity can enhance the effectiveness of a policy aimed alleviating bottlenecks in the labor market.
-We acknowledge, however, that these results are based on an ideal scenario where labor market flows can be easily redirected, and retraining programs can be precisely targeted on distinct skills for distinct occupations.